Northern Rhône Wine Region: The Land of French Syrah

 Cornas

-Typically the boldest and most tannic of all the Northern Rhône Syrah wines, Cornas delivers tongue-staining flavors of blackberry jam, black pepper, violet, charcoal, chalk dust, and smoke followed up with grippy intense tannins.
-Most will recommend waiting about a decade for the tannins to soften and the wines to reveal more kirsch and licorice flavors.
-However, some of the producers have started practicing more modern techniques to deliver a softer, smoother wine right on release.
-You can expect these wines to have received new oak.
+Typically the boldest and most tannic expression of all the Northern Rhône Syrah wines, Cornas delivers tongue-staining flavors of blackberry jam, black pepper, violet, charcoal, chalk dust, and smoke, followed up with grippy, intense tannins.
+Many producers and critics recommend waiting about a decade for the tannins to soften and the wines to reveal more kirsch and licorice flavors.
+However, some producers have started practicing more modern techniques to deliver a softer, smoother wine right on release.

 The highest-rated vineyards are up the hill behind the city of Cornas, where primarily granitic clay soils support steep terraces.
-As you move south of the city towards Saint-Peray, the hills become more shallow, and soils contain a lot more sand.
-As you can probably already imagine, the sandy soils are capable of delivering the most early approachable Cornas Syrah.
+As you move south of the city towards Saint-Peray, the hills become shallower, and the soils contain much more sand.
+As you can probably already imagine, sandy sites often produce the most approachable young Cornas wines.

 • 100% Red Syrah